NORTHERN STRAND COMMUNITY TRAIL:

 Northern Strand Community Trail (Saugus section); Moderate.
 Flat, hard packed gravel rail trail.
 Mt bike recommended.

-Mystic/Malden River Reservation Trail; Easy.
+Malden River Greenway; Easy.
 Flat paved trail & sidewalk.
-On-road to reach Northern Strand Community Trail.
+Short on-road section to connect to the Northern Strand Community Trail.

 From the junction of Routes 16 & 28 in Medford travel east on Route 16.
 Cross over the Malden River into Everett.

-To Start from the Gateway Center; Take your first right onto Mystic View Rd into the Gateway Center.
+To Start from the Gateway Center (Malden River Greenway); Take your first right onto Mystic View Rd into the Gateway Center.
 Travel to the far end and park next to Mystic View Rd near the Costco.

 To Start from the Rivergreen Business Park; Take your second right and enter the traffic circle.
 Follow all the way around until you see the Best Buy store.
 Turn right onto Santilli Hwy.
 Turn left on Air Force Rd.
 Follow to end and turn left into the parking lot.
 The trail is across the road.